 Put the new disk on, remembering to align the Torx Screw hole onto the hub.
-When re-fitting the screw, I put some medium thread lock on to keep it in place.
+When re-fitting the screw, Do not put thread lock on it as it will be secure enough. (pic shows threadlock ON)

 Using the Torque Wrench, set it for 35Nm and tighten the Torx screw.